acseo/TypesenseBundle/README.md

                 publishedAt:
                     name : published_at
                     type: datetime
-            default_sorting_field: published_at    # Default sorting field
+            default_sorting_field: published_at    # Default sorting field.
+Must be primary, int32 or float
 ```

-You can use basic types supported by Typesense for your fields : string, int32, etc.
+You can use basic types supported by Typesense for your fields : string, int32, float, etc.
 You can also use specific type names, such as : primary, collection, object

 Data conversion from Doctrine entity to Typesense data is managed by `ACSEO\TypesenseBundle\Transformer\DoctrineToTypesenseTransformer`